-Competencies and Training - RTA dba WeGo Public Transit
+Competencies and Training

 Under the guidance of the CSO, the Director of Training has the overall responsibility for the development, delivery, and documentation of all SMS-related safety skill competencies and SMS training.

 We established competencies and training for all personnel directly responsible for safety.
 This includes the development and delivery of training on safety skill competencies and SMS training.
 This training focuses on providing safety-related skills at-hire and on an ongoing refresher basis.